23ThomasStreet/StatQuest-SIGS/README.md

 [DONE!]
 Task – Calculating p-values in Python and R.

 ## Chapter 6 – Using a Single Variable to Make Predictions and Decisions with Linear Regression
-[PENDING...]
+[DONE!]
 Task – Performing Linear Regression in Python and R.

+## Chapter 7 – Lorem ipsum dolor...